ceph/ceph/doc/rados/operations/user-management.rst

 When you access Ceph via a Ceph client, the Ceph client will look for a local keyring.
-Ceph presets the ``keyring`` setting with the following four keyring names by default so you don't have to set them in your Ceph configuration file unless you want to override the defaults (not recommended):
+Ceph presets the ``keyring`` setting with the following four keyring names by default so you do not have to set them in your Ceph configuration file unless you want to override the defaults (not recommended):

 - ``/etc/ceph/$cluster.$name.keyring``